buigabor/organic-ingredients/README.md

 ## ✨ Features

-- Catalogue for the organice ingredients 📖
+- Catalogue for the organic ingredients 📖
 - Shopping cart which stores the products in the cart even after refreshing the page 🛒
 - Filter products by categories 🤏
 - Checkout 🏁